-Irina Vinogradsky is immigration attorney with extensive experience and excellent reputation for effective legal representation in simple and difficult immigration cases.
+Irina Vinogradsky is Cleveland immigration lawyer with extensive experience and excellent reputation for effective legal representation in simple and difficult immigration cases.
 Irina has experience in areas of deportation defense (criminal and non-criminal), representation on appeals and motions with the immigration courts and the Board of Immigration Appeals, family-based immigration, asylum, naturalization, and consular processing.
 You, your family member, or your friend, will benefit from Irina’s experience, knowledge, and desire to see all clients succeed.

 Immigration to the United States of America can be a very challenging process.
-Whether your doing it for a better life, to stay with a family member, or just to start a new life, Ohio immigration attorney Irina Vinogradsky will help you with any issues related to U.S. Immigration.
+Whether your doing it for a better life, to stay with a family member, or just to start a new life, Cleveland Immigration Lawyer Irina Vinogradsky will help you with any issues related to U.S. Immigration.
 The United States welcomes people of different cultures and backgrounds.
 We know that every immigration matter is the most important thing in the world to the individuals and families involved.
 We are proud of our notable track record of helping people who come to our firm with the most complex concerns often involving the immigration impact of criminal offenses.

 Immigration Services for Individuals, Families and Businesses

-Attorney For The Criminal Defense Of Immigrants
+Lawyer For The Criminal Defense Of Immigrants

 In our experience, non U.S. citizens are often arrested by ICE after pleading guilty to a criminal charge which leads to no jail time.
 It is important to understand that there is a big difference between state law and immigration law.
 Some minor, in the mind of immigrant, conviction could result in serious immigration consequences and possible deportation.
 We offer vigorous, effective representation for all criminal law matters.
 What sets us apart is the fact that we handle cases with both criminal and immigration ramifications daily.